How to Forgive Someone Who Hurt You: A Gentle, Biblical Path

 Practical steps when the pain feels fresh

 Name the wound to God, then breathe slowly.
 As you inhale, pray a phrase from Scripture—“Lord, have mercy.”
 As you exhale, release a person’s name or the specific offense.
-This embodied prayer helps your heart and body walk in the same direction.
+This simple practice helps your heart and body move together.

 Another approach is to write a letter you never send.
 Tell the truth about the harm, then add a paragraph entrusting justice to God.
 Finally, add a paragraph naming what you are releasing today.
 Revisit it weekly, crossing out resentments as the Spirit loosens them.